• Home

 The Capitol Plaza is one of the best places to stay in Vermont for an in-town stay that’s close to all the sites, shops and restaurants.
 It has more of a standard hotel feel to it, but the location can’t be beat.
 All rooms have recently been renovated, and you’ll be able to select rooms with clawfoot tubs to enhance your stay.

-Click here to book your stay at the Capitol Plaza in Montpelier!
+🍁 Click here to check out the Capitol Plaza in Montpelier

 What Is There To Do In Vermont In The Fall?